IsabelleRancan/FrameworksParaDesenvolvimentoWeb/README.md

 - **JSON Integration**: Conversion and processing of data.

 ## Deployment
-The project has been deployed on Vercel and can be accessed through the following link: < >
+Since this project includes code for generating directories and files, it could not be deployed.
+Try running it locally by following the "Installation and Setup" tutorial.

+For any questions, contact the developer.

 ---
 Developed by Isabelle Firmino Rancan